invariantlabs-ai/invariant/README.md

 Secondly, the first call must be a `get_inbox` call, and the second call must be a `send_email` call with a recipient that does not have an `acme.com` email address, as expressed by the regular expression `^[^@]*@(?!acme\\.com)`.

-If the specified conditions are met, we consider the rule as triggered, and an application of the policy to an agent trace will return the specified error message.
+If the specified conditions are met, we consider the rule as triggered, and a relevant policy violation will be raised.

 #### Trace Format